davism7/davism7/README.md

 ###

-<p align="left">I'm a Computer Science undergraduate at Cal Poly SLO, concentrating in Data Engineering and graduating in Spring 2026.
-My focus is on data and machine learning, with a strong interest in building systems that turn complex data into meaningful insights.
-I'm actively seeking opportunities to apply my skills in industry projects while continuing to grow both technically and professionally.</p>
+<p align="left">I’m an undergraduate Computer Science student at Cal Poly SLO with a minor in Entrepreneurship, graduating Spring 2026.
+My current area of focus is using large-scale data to drive strategic business decisions that enhance operational performance.</p>

 ###